dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5.2 One dimensionless group

-The most frequent use of dimensional analysis involves one independent dimensionless group—for example, 𝑎𝑟/𝑣2 in our analysis of circular acceleration (Section 5.1.1).
+The most frequent use of dimensional analysis involves one independent dimensionless group — for example, 𝑎𝑟/𝑣2 in our analysis of circular acceleration (Section 5.1.1).
 Let's look at this kind of case more closely, which has lessons for more complicated problems.

 5.2.1 Universal constants